03. Mobility transformation and planetary boundaries

 iii) as optional additional ideas and material you find some hints from contemporary changes and innovative concepts in the mobility sector on the example of Germany (for this see the video on the section “mobility trends and innovative concepts below)

-Mobility trends and innovative concepts
+I. Mobility trends and innovative concepts

+a.
 This video gives you an idea of the current status of the mobility sector in Germany and its evolution in the past years.
 It gives special attention to emerging innovative mobility concepts intending to foster a transformation in the sector.
 Related slides.

 Additional literature